MATHEMATICS: STATEMENT OF INTENT

 Mathematics is an essential foundation of many other subjects across the curriculum and prepares students for life beyond education in the home, in the workplace and at leisure.
 At Christ the King Catholic High School, we provide a Mathematics curriculum which promotes the diversity of Mathematics in the world around us and instils in students fundamental skills that will become vital in an ever changing and advancing society.

-Developments in our curriculum over recent years have seen a significant improvement in GCSE results, with 70% of students achieving a grade 4 or above in 2018.
-This is a result of thinking about the needs of each student and having a department that supports them with their learning.
-As such, we have Maths Club during lunch, Study Support after school and Mathematics Intervention during morning registration, which all provide additional support for our students.
-We use ICT as a teaching and learning tool and encourage students to use programs such as MathsWatch, DrFrostMaths and GCSE Bitesize to assist them in their studies and use iPads as a teaching and a learning tool in lessons.
+The Mathematics Department fully support students with their learning and individual needs and as such we offer Maths Club during lunch, Study Support after school and Mathematics Intervention during morning registration to provide additional individual support for our students.
+The Mathematics department regularly use ICT as a teaching and learning tool and encourage students to use programs such as MathsWatch, DrFrostMaths and GCSE Bitesize, and iPads are available as a teaching and a learning tool in classes.
 MathsWatch is used as a homework tool and allows students to revise topics and have a personalised learning programme.
-Homework is recorded online so students and parents have access to homework given and the deadlines set.
+Homework is recorded online so students and parents/carers have access to homework given and the deadlines set.

-All students have a revision booklet that they use to create their own revision notes and improve their long-term memory.
-One lesson per week is dedicated to testing students’ mathematical skills and this allows students to identify areas for development and reflect on their learning.
+All students have a revision booklet that to create their own revision notes and develop their long-term memory recall and retention skills.
+One lesson per week is dedicated to undertaking on-going formative assessment of students’ mathematical skills and this allows staff and students to identify areas for development and reflect on their learning.

-Within our department we are fortunate to have a Mathematics specialist HLTA who is able to provide excellent one-to-one support to students requiring motivational and academic guidance, as well as teaching smaller classes, providing a more focused approach as required.
+Within our department we are fortunate to have a Mathematics specialist HLTA (Higher Level Teaching Assistant) who provides excellent one-to-one support to students requiring motivational and academic guidance, as well as teaching smaller classes, providing a more focused approach as required.

 We are keen to ensure that all students perform to the best of their ability and receive a teaching programme tailored to their individual needs.
 Therefore, there is a strong focus on times tables and number for Year 7 students.

 We regularly share good practice and resources to ensure department staff are acquiring new skills and provide more engaging and varied lessons for our students.
-Students are assessed twice each year and their progress tracked against their target levels.
+Students undertake formal Summative assessments twice each year and their progress is tracked against their expected rate of progress.
 This information allows us to identify students who would benefit from extra support from our Higher Level Teaching Assistant.

 We recognise the outstanding effort and progress of our students by presenting termly certificates, having a department reward card and sending weekly praise postcards.
-Student interest and motivation is also developed by working closely with our CEIAG leader, providing STEM activities and school trips to Lancaster University and BAE Systems in Samlesbury.
+Student interest and motivation is also developed by working closely with our Careers Leader, providing STEM activities and school trips to Lancaster University and BAE Systems in Samlesbury.